hrchu/mogilefs-docs/CommandlineUsage.md

 # How To Interact with MogileFS #

 We'll start with introducing the commandline utilities as a method to upload, fetch, and inspect files from MogileFS.
-If you wish to skip this and go straight to the application example, move on to the [AppExample](AppExample.md) page now.

 ---